-When working in Confined Spaces workers can become trapped or overcome by fumes, vapours, poisonous or explosive gases.
-This can lead to people dying.
+When working in confined spaces (CS) workers can become trapped or overcome by fumes, vapours, poisonous or explosive gases.

-Tragedies happen in a wide range of industries as confined spaces are not just tanks, vessels or chambers.
-They do not have to be totally enclosed.
+Avoidable accidents happen in a wide range of industries as CS are not just tanks, vessels or chambers – spaces do not have to be totally enclosed to be considered ‘confined’.

-This course is about working in confined space environemnts where there is a medium risk that a specified hazard may be present with also focusing on the time taken to evacuate increases risk to entrants.
+This course is about working in CS environments where there is a medium risk that a specified hazard may be present with also focusing on the time taken to evacuate increases risk to entrants.
 It will require the use of escape breathing apparatus.

-Employers must identify if your work activity, hazards and area of work is, or should be classed as a confined space.
-Anyone working in a confined space must be properly trained.
+Employers must identify if a work activity, hazards and area of work is, or should be classed as a CS.
+Anyone working in a CS must be properly trained.

 - Responsibilities of employers and employees